 We have also donated food to our seniors in our community.

-We have been serving several local people already and hope to expand as the word gets out.
+We have been serving several local people already and continue to expand as the word gets out.
 There was an article in the Millstone Examiner and it is posted on Facebook and our website.

 We are in need of volunteers to man the pantry and help keep things organized.
 Please contact Barbara Truscinski if you can help out on a Saturday morning for 2 hours.